 But hold on a minute.
 Before jump right into the main topic, let me introduce you something first.
 And yes it is Magento 2 SEO extension from Mageplaza.
 Well, technically you can do SEO just fine without it, it’s definitely up to you to download it or not.
-But hey, this extension is FREE and it has a lot of awesome which can save you from a ton of manually works.
+But hey, Magento 2 SEO extension is FREE and it has a lot of awesome which can save you from a ton of manually works.
 Why not, right?

 You can find this module directly on our Product page.
 I’ll give you a couple of minutes before we start this tutorial.
 OK, let’s get it going.